2014 Request for Proposals

 - Applicant’s current CV (NIH biosketch style preferred)

-- Detailed budget (award covers research costs only, and may not be used for the applicant’s salary – please consult FAQ for details)
+- Detailed budget (in US dollars; award covers research costs only, and may not be used for the applicant’s salary – please consult FAQ for details)

 - Two letters of recommendation, which can be emailed separately or submitted with the online application.
 Letters should speak to the ability of the applicant to perform the proposed research, and the potential of the applicant to contribute to the field of Contemplative Science.